axetroy/dvm/README.md

 - [x] No runtime dependencies (This is why it is not written in nodejs)
 - [x] Zero configuration
 - [x] Fully compatible with installed Deno

+> Due to Deno's historical reasons, dvm does not support older Deno versions.
+> eg `deno --version` is an invalid command in older versions
+>
+> NOTE: If you are using [justjavac/dvm](https://github.com/justjavac/dvm).
+They may conflict.
+> Because both tools use the `$HOME/.dvm` directory

 ### Usage